crayon3shawn/mcp-cli-manager/README.md

 ## Acknowledgments

 - Thanks to all contributors who have helped shape this project
-- Special thanks to the Minecraft server community for their feedback and suggestions
+- Special thanks to the MCP community for their feedback and suggestions

 [English](#english) | [中文](#中文)